sronilsson/simba/docs/Pose_config.md

 ![alt-text-1](https://github.com/sgoldenlab/simba/blob/master/images/Pose_config_image_5.PNG "Pose config menu 5")

+# Optional: Creating DeepLabCut projects using user-defined pose-configurations in SimBA

-5. If you would like to use your newly created pose-configuration setting in a new DeepLabCut project.
+5. If you would like to use your newly created pose-configuration setting in a new DeepLabCut project through SimBA, click the following box next to the text `Bp config file` in the `Create DLC model` menu.
+For more information on how to use DeepLabCut in SimBA, click [HERE](https://github.com/sgoldenlab/simba/blob/simba_JJ_branch/docs/Tutorial_DLC.md).

 ![alt-text-1](https://github.com/sgoldenlab/simba/blob/master/images/DLC_menu_pose.png "Pose config menu 6")

+Once clicked on, first navigate to your SimBA project.
+Your SimBA body-part configuration is saved in a csv file within your SimBA project.
+Go ahead and navigate to `project_folder/logs/measures/pose_configs/bp_names\project_bp_names.csv` and select this file.

+When you click on `Create project` in the  DeepLabCut `Create Project` menu, your DeepLabCut project will now be based on your SimBA-configured body-parts.